 fstab

-, edit the file /etc/fstab
+, edit the file/etc/fstab

-and add the following:# drive mount-point file-system flags priority
+# drive mount-point file-system flags priority

 PARTUUID=bf6011f2-01 /home/baraa/disks/disk1 ntfs nosuid,nodev,nofail 0 0